agiresearch/AIOS/README.md

 python scripts/run_terminal.py
 ```

-Then you can start interacting with the LSFS terminal by typing natural language commands.
+Then you can start interacting with the AIOS terminal by typing natural language commands.

-If you successfully start the LSFS terminal, it will be shown as below:
+If you successfully start the AIOS terminal, it will be shown as below:

 <p align="center">
 <img src="docs/assets/terminal-figs/example.png" width=800>